barchart/aws-lambda-pdf-generator/docs/content/quick_start.md

 yarn deploy:prod
 ```

-First, the deployment process will execute a `make` command, building the Lambda Layer package.
+First, the deployment process will execute a `make` command, building the Lambda Layer package (which houses Puppeteer and Chromium).
 Then, it will configure AWS services (e.g. API Gateway, Lambda, etc).
-Obviously, your AWS account must have the sufficient access.
+Obviously, your AWS account must have the sufficient access to perform these operations.

 ## Endpoints